fedoranimus/todoist-api/source/includes/rest/v8/_tasks.md

 ### Due object

-Parameter | Optional | Description
+Parameter | Required | Description
 --------- | -------- | -----------
-string *String* | No | Human defined date in arbitrary format date *String* | No | Date in format `YYYY-MM-DD` corrected to user's timezone datetime *String* | Yes | Only returned if exact due time set (i.e. it's not a whole-day task), date and time in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format in UTC;
+string *String* | Yes | Human defined date in arbitrary format date *String* | Yes | Date in format `YYYY-MM-DD` corrected to user's timezone datetime *String* | No | Only returned if exact due time set (i.e. it's not a whole-day task), date and time in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format in UTC;
-timezone *String* | Yes | only returned if exact due time set, user's timezone definition either in tzdata-compatible format ("Europe/Berlin") or as a string specifying east of UTC offset as "UTC±HH:MM" (i.e. "UTC-01:00");
+timezone *String* | No | only returned if exact due time set, user's timezone definition either in tzdata-compatible format ("Europe/Berlin") or as a string specifying east of UTC offset as "UTC±HH:MM" (i.e. "UTC-01:00");

 ## Get tasks